julianeweller/MinsePIE/README.md

 **Usage guide**

 Input:
-- sequence to be inserted (5' to 3')
+- sequence to be inserted (5' to 3' on target site)
 - primer binding site and reverse transcriptase template (if target site on forward strand: respective 5' to 3' sequence on target site, otherwise the reverse complement in 5' to 3'; without insert sequence)
 - MMR status of the cell line (default: MMR deficient)
 - optional: expected mean and standard deviation for editing events in the experimental setup